-The Old Course: Even Presidents consider St. Andrews' ancient links a must-play
+The Old Course in St. Andrews: Even Presidents consider ancient links a must-play

 But on this day, Kirkcaldy, the Golf Services Assistant for the St. Andrews Links Trust, found himself in a high-profile foursome.

 "I was organizing the first tee for the day, when this threesome asks if anyone would like to join them," Kirkcaldy said.

 "President Clinton was thrilled to be here," Kirkcaldy said.
 "He had played Loch Lomond the day before and talked about that.
 I also noticed he had one of the course guides that was printed in the 1970s and I could tell he had studied it and was knowledgeable about the golf course.
 He also told me stories about Greg Norman taking him out for an on-course lesson and that they played all day."

 Kirkcaldy, a 4 handicap, felt at ease playing with Clinton, especially when he recorded a birdie-eagle-birdie stretch before the eyes of the President.

 "President Clinton was very personable and everyone had a great time.
 We were talking about the Titleist Pro V1 and I told him I'd never played one.
 He said he had one in his bag and he gave it to me and on the no. 9 tee (a 300-yard par 4).
 I knocked it on the green and made the eagle putt and he autographed it for me -- I only hit the ball twice."